OMNIALowCode/omnia3/docs/pages/omnia3/Deployment/omnia3_secretmanager.md

 Any configuration option used by OMNIA (`config/omnia.json`) can be overridden by the configured Secret Manager.

-**Example:** to store the PostgreSQL Connection String as a secret, you need can configure a secret and the configuration in the `omnia.json` will be ignored.
+**Example:** to store the PostgreSQL Connection String as a secret, you can configure a secret and the configuration in the `omnia.json` will be ignored.

 ## 3. Services